Relationship Advice for New Couples - Love Is Not a Competition

-Let's start off with the true definition of competition.
-I define competition as action that takes place when someone tries to win, or perform better in areas than yourself.
-In other words, if you are in a race, they may want to run or drive faster than you.
-Another example is if you are on a question and answer game show, they may want to answer more questions than you.
+Let's start off with the definition of competition.
+I define competition as a series of actions that take place when someone tries to win, or perform better in specific areas than others.
+For example, if you are in a race, they may want to run or drive faster than your competitor.
+Another example is if you are a contestant on a question and answer game show, your opponent may want to answer more questions than you.
 The key is you (the female) are the focal point of the competitor.

-Usually you begin talking to each other about your family, your background and here's the kicker!
-You begin to talk about the type work you do -- without all the details about your earnings, etc. Just casual talk about what you do if you are working, whether you have a career or own your business.
+As the relationship progresses, usually you begin talking to each other about your family, your background and here's the kicker.
+You begin to talk about the type work you do -- without all the details about your earnings, etc. You simply share casual talk about what you do if you are working, whether you have a career or own your business.

-If you are in a profession that pays relatively well -- and you casually mention that you work at this or that firm at this or that location, there will probably be a long silence -- especially if you mentioned your source of income first, before he did.
+If you are in a profession that pays relatively well -- and you casually mention that you work at this or that maybe Fortune 500 firm, there will probably be a long silence in the conversation -- especially if you mentioned your source of income first, before he did.

 Next comes the look, and you can recognize the look of a competitor!
 The look asks -- "Now how am I supposed to top that?"

 My question is why do you think you have to top anything?
-Is this a game we are playing?
-If so, let me know the name of the game so I can read the rules!
+After all, this is not a game we are playing.

-Normally, the conversation veers off in another direction or to a different topic.
-You finish having lunch or dinner together, you go home and wait for your phone call.
-Which by the way -- never comes!
+Normally after you unapologetically blurted out what you do professionally, the conversation veers off in another direction or to a different topic.
+You finish having lunch or dinner together, you go home and wait for your phone call -- Which by the way -- never comes!

-This is where we get in the meat of the relationship "game."
-Even though I had an inkling of what was going on, I wanted to hear what I thought directly from this very polite, even if I should say so myself, young man.
+This is where we get in the meat of the relationship "game" and back to my interesting lunch date interview.
+Even though I had an inkling of what was going on, I wanted to hear what I thought directly from this polite young man.
 So if my informal lunch partner (not a date) is reading this, thank you for being so polite and straightforward in your answers.

 To the nice young gentleman: Thanks for your help in confirming for me what I knew deep down was true all along.